3 Helpful Free Tools for Web Designers That I Use

 This a really great tool for web & graphic designers that can save you a lot of time.
 Using this tool you can find out the hexadecimal color code (e.g. #007fc8) by hovering over any element on your screen.
 You can also set it to copy to clipboard the code on click.
 I really like this feature and am using it mostly when I’m setting the colors for various items in the Divi customizer.

-This is another great tool that can save a lot of time.
+This is another great tool that can save you a lot of time.
 When you need to take a screenshot of a certain part of the screen, you just hit the Print Screen button on your keyboard and instantly after that you will be able to clip your screen.
 So just make a rectangular selection of what you need and then you can save it into your clipboard, save it directly (e.g. as a .png file) or even upload to imgur.com.
 This tool saves me a lot of time.

 I’m using an extension called Streak for my Gmail account.
 It has more features, but the one that I’m using is email tracking.
 When you are sending out an email, you can set email tracking for it.
 This way you shall be able to find out when your email was read (or if it was even read).
 I find this feature helpful when I’m sending important emails to my clients or follow ups.
 I’m using the free version that allows me to track up to 200 emails per month, what is more than enough for me.